Iconicto/recyclomedia/README.md

 # Backend

 Recyclomedia backend is made using django rest framework and backed by postgress database.
 You can find full API documentation made with postman below.
-Also Django Rest;s API explorer view can be accesed from [recyclomedia.iconicto.com/api](https://recyclomedia.iconicto.com/api).
+Also Django Rest's API explorer view can be accesed from [recyclomedia.iconicto.com/api](https://recyclomedia.iconicto.com/api).

 ## Backend Features